 Let us be clear, there is a right way and a wrong way to do the Bowl.
 The wrong way is to just show up for the show, watch it, and go home.
 That completely ignores half the point, which is that the venue is half the draw.
 The Hollywood Bowl is a beautiful amphitheater nestled into the Hollywood Hills complete with picnic grounds with wonderful views.
 Here is how you do it right:

+Step 1.
+Arrive as soon as they open the doors.
 This is usually about 3 to 4 hours before a show.

+Step 2.
+Find a picnic table.
 Preferably, aim for one as close to the top of the Bowl as possible to enjoy the best views.
 Since you got there so early, snagging a table should not be hard.
 If you arrived late, good luck.

 It looks all clear now, but they fill up fast.